jolin-io/WhereTraits.jl/README.md

 ## Performance + Comparison with [mauro3/SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl)

-For a high-level comparison between `Traits.@traits` and `SimpleTraits.jl` see the respective [discourse discussion](https://discourse.julialang.org/t/announcing-traits-jl-a-revival-of-julia-traits/35683/5?u=schlichtanders).
+For a high-level comparison between `WhereTraits.@traits` and `SimpleTraits.jl` see the respective [discourse discussion](https://discourse.julialang.org/t/announcing-traits-jl-a-revival-of-julia-traits/35683/5?u=schlichtanders).

 The following examples mirror https://github.com/mauro3/SimpleTraits.jl#details-of-method-dispatch.
 We start with defining a custom function `fn`, a custom Trait function `isTr` and some methods for `fn` dispatching on the trait.